micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 1.md

 For Jews request a sign, and Greeks seek after wisdom;

 ###### 23
-but we preach Christ crucified, to the Jews a [^i]stumbling block and to the [^j]Greeks foolishness,
+but we preach Christ crucified, to the Jews a stumbling block and to the Greeks foolishness,

 ###### 24
 but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.